What contributes to child weight issues?

 One of the main social influences on a pre-school child’s weight is their family.
 Particularly in young children parents are the ones who tend to control and set the rules for the amount of screen time allowed, cook meals, decide how regularly the family eat together and how often a child engages in physical activity.
 Research has outlined a number of parental factors that can have an influence over a child and family’s behaviours that can subsequently influence a child’s weight status.

 As parents are responsible for what a child eats and how much physical activity their child participates in, parenting practices play a key part in the development of obesity-inducing behaviours in young children, and subsequently a child’s weight status.
-Research has found a number of associations between parenting style and a child’s weight status, children raised in authoritative homes tend to be more physically active and have lower BMI, compared to children raised in other styles e.g. (permissive, uninvolved)8.
-See below for further explanations of these different parenting styles:
+Research has found a number of associations between parenting style and a child’s weight status.
+Children raised in authoritative homes tend to be more physically active and have lower BMI, compared to children raised by parents who are more permissive or, uninvolved8.
+Below is a brief explanation of these different parenting styles:

 Uninvolved parenting: uninvolved or neglectful parents can be unresponsive to their child’s needs.
 Parents often make few demands on their children, and can appear indifferent.

 Research has consistently linked lower parental education with risk of overweight in young children9.
 Parents with high levels of education are more likely to:

 - restrict television viewing